iyedb/iyedb.github.com/_posts/2014-04-26-cpp11-move-semantic.markdown

 categories: cpp11 en
 ---
-There is plenty of long, detailed articles online about C++11 r-value references, move semantic and move constructors so I wont bother you going into so much detail here.
+There is plenty of long, detailed articles online about C++11 r-value references, move semantic and move constructors so I won't bother you going into so much detail here.
 Instead I am going to discuss a simple example on how useful this "new" C++11 feature is and how it helps in writing better, more intuitive C++ code.